-Grey Crowned Cranes Balearica regulorum, icons of Africa's grasslands and wetlands, are highly revered by many cultures and are valued for their beauty and charisma.
-Standing around 106 cm tall, they can easily be recognized by their grey body, predominantly white wings with feathers of brown and gold, white cheek patches, a red gular sack under the chin and their characteristic crown of stiff golden feathers.
+Grey Crowned-cranes (Balearica regulorum), icons of Africa's grasslands and wetlands, are highly revered by many cultures and are valued for their beauty and charisma.
+Standing around 106 cm tall, they can easily be recognised by their grey body, predominantly white wings with feathers of brown and gold, white cheek patches, a red gular sack under the chin and their characteristic crown of stiff golden feathers.
 There are two sub-species, which are most easily distinguished by their facial features.
-The East African Grey Crowned Crane B. r. gibbericeps has a larger area of bare red skin above the white cheek patch than the Southern African Grey Crowned Crane B.r. regulorum.
+The Eastern African Grey Crowned-crane (B.r.gibbericeps) has a larger area of bare red skin above the white cheek patch than the Southern African Grey Crowned-crane (B.r.regulorum).
 Males and females are virtually indistinguishable, although males tend to be slightly larger.
 Although individuals and sexes cannot be differentiated by their call, Budde (2001) determined that the individuals of a pair adapt their calls to that of their mate, allowing for pair discrimination.

-The Grey Crowned Crane is listed as Endangered in the 2012 IUCN Red Data List because threats such as habitat loss and the illegal removal of birds and eggs from the wild have resulted in a decline of up to 79% over the past 45 years (BirdLife International 2012).
-The East African sub-species is experiencing a long-term population decline with fragmenting range and a rapidly contracting area of occupancy.
-The Southern African sub-species has a declined population with a fragmenting range and a contracting area of occupancy.
-The Southern African Grey Crowned Crane is also listed in Column A, categories 1b and 1c and the East African Grey Crowned Crane in Column A, categories 1b and 3c of the AEWA Table 1^{a/}.
+The Grey Crowned-crane is listed as Endangered in the 2012 IUCN Red Data List because threats such as habitat loss and the illegal removal of birds and eggs from the wild have resulted in a decline of up to 79% over the past 45 years (BirdLife International 2012).
+The Eastern African sub-species is experiencing a long-term population decline with fragmenting range and a rapidly contracting area of occupancy.
+The Southern African sub-species has a depleted population with a fragmenting range and a contracting area of occupancy.
+The Southern African Grey Crowned-crane is also listed in Column A, categories 1b and 1c and the Eastern African Grey Crowned-crane in Column A, categories 1b and 3c of the AEWA Table 1a/.